akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 5 — The Lady of Stanwey

-# Chapters 5 & 6 — Integrated Revision

-Below is the fully integrated version of Chapters 5 and 6, with all new warning scenes woven into the existing text, and any unused material moved to the scrapbook at the end.

----

-## Chapter 5 — The Lady of Stanwey

 Beatrice pressed her thumb against the last tally and held it there.
 The parchment had curled at the edges.
 Nearby, Goosie made another determined attempt to grab the ribbon binding of the roll, but Beatrice gently moved the bird’s head away.

 In the background, the two servants raked the rushes, the rustle of straw filling the hall.
 Spring planting at Stanwey was done.
 The Summer heat of Beatrice's July name day was still a month away.